Towerism/ynab-cli/README.md

 ```

 The auth command sets up authentication for the rest of the application.
 Simply
-run `ynab auth -t <your api token here>`, and subsequent commands will your
+run `ynab auth -t <your api token here>`, and subsequent commands will use your
 authorization.

 | options                | info                         |